Guide to Feature Discovery: Top Examples, Channels & Tips

 7. Social media

 Social media isn't the most reliable channel for communicating with users because B2B companies tend to have a difficult time standing out amidst all the noise.
 However, some companies can have success.
 You might create videos, short GIFS, and other content formats to help inform your audience of new features or to simply highlight your best features in new ways.
+Social media can be a useful tool not only when introducing new features but also when leveraging B2B ecommerce replatforming or launching a completely new product as it allows you to reach a wider audience and generate excitement and interest in your new offerings.

 8. Idea board comments